bytewhispersecurity/Bytewhisper-InsecureTrainingApp/README.md

 ## Running the Application
 Ensure that you have Ollama running, and pull down the model you wish to use.
 In our testing we used llama 3.1.

-1. Start Ollama:
+#### Start Ollama:
 ```shell
 ollama pull llama3.1
 ```
 While inside the `Bytewhisper-InsecureApp` directory you will need to run the docker compose file.
+#### Start Docker App:
 ```shell
 docker compose up --build
 ```

 ## Usage
-In your web browser navigate to `http://localhost:3000` once you have started the docker compose file.
+Now that the application is running navigate to your web browser and go to the this URL: `http://localhost:3000`.
+From here try to ask your local model some simple questions such as:
+* "How many apples are consumed in the USA during a calendar year?" which will give you some interesting information.
+* "Are you running locally?" and you will see the limitations of the model as it is 100% positive it is not.

 ## LLM Attack Simulation Script
 The `attack.py` script allows you to test and simulate different types of prompt injection attacks against your LLM applicaion by: